 Cage Bedding & Litter

 Choosing the litter and cage bedding for your rat’s environment is important.
 Whatever product you decide to use be sure that you change it often to keep your rat healthy.
-The build up of ammonia and fecal bacteria can be extremely harmful to your rat’s respiratory system.
+The buildup of ammonia and fecal bacteria can be extremely harmful to your rat’s respiratory system.
 Occasionally rats will be allergic to certain types.
-If this occurs then try different products until you find one that does not cause a reaction.
+If this occurs, then try different products until you find one that does not cause a reaction.
 In cases of severe allergies cloth (old T-shirts, towels, etc.) can be used as a substitute for conventional bedding.
 Although there are many excellent choices there are also some that are dangerous for your rat.

 Cage Bottom Bedding Choices To Avoid